heikkilevanto/beertracker/manual.md

 ## Input fields
 The first part of the screen is the input area, where you can enter what beers you drink.
 Most of the fields start with default values.
-When you click on one, the value disappears, making it easier to type in a new value, especially on a phone.
+When you click on one, the whole field gets selected, so if you start typing, the old value disappears.

-The first three input fields are normally not visible.
-There is a little up-arrow next to the rate pull-down, clicking on that will show the fields.
+The first four input fields are normally not visible.
+There is a little up-arrow on first visible line, clicking on that will show the fields.

 ### Date
 Usually you can leave this empty, the system defaults to the current date.
 If